 Eungie Joo is curator of Contemporary Art at the San Francisco Museum of Modern Art (SFMOMA).
 Previously, she served as director of the 5th Anyang Public Art Project/APAP 5, Anyang, Korea (2017); curator of Sharjah Biennial 12: The past, the present, the possible (2015); director of Art and Cultural Programs, Instituto Inhotim, Brumadinho, Brazil (2012–2014) and Keith Haring Director and Curator of Education and Public Programs, New Museum, New York (2007–2012), where she spearheaded the Museum as Hub program and commissioned the monthly seminar Night School by Anton Vidokle (2008–2009) and organised the New Museum Triennial: The Ungovernables (2012).
 Joo served as Commissioner of the Korean Pavilion at the 53rd Venice Biennale (2009), where she presented Condensation: Haegue Yang.
 She was founding Director and Curator of the Gallery at REDCAT, Los Angeles (2003–2007), where she developed residencies and exhibitions by SUPERFLEX, Damián Ortega, Sora Kim, Apichatpong Weerasethakul, Kara Walker, and others.

-Miguel A. López is a writer, researcher, and Co-Director and Chief Curator of TEOR/éTica in San José, Costa Rica.
+Miguel A. López is writer, researcher, and Co-Director and Chief Curator of TEOR/éTica in San José, Costa Rica.
 His work investigates collaborative dynamics and feminist re-articulations of art and culture in recent decades.
-He has published in periodicals such as Afterall, ramona, E-flux Journal, Art in America, Art Journal, Manifesta Journal, Journal of Visual Culture, among others.
-He has recently curated “The Words of Others: León Ferrari and Rhetoric in Times of War” (with Ruth Estévez and Agustín Díez Fischer), Los Angeles, REDCAT,2017; “Balance and collapse.
-Patricia Belli, Works 1986-2016” at TEOR/éTica and Fundación Ortiz Gurdián 2016-2017; “Teresa Burga.
-Structures of Air” (with Agustín Pérez Rubio) at the MALBA, Buenos Aires, 2015; and the project “God is Queer” for the 31st Bienal de São Paulo (2014).
-In 2016 he was the recipient of the Independent Vision Curatorial Award from ICI, New York.
+He has published in periodicals such as Artforum, Afterall, ramona, e-flux journal, Art in America, Art Journal, Manifesta Journal, among others.
+He has recently curated Cecilia Vicuña, a retrospective exhibition at Witte de With, Rotterdam, 2019, and MUAC-UNAM, Mexico City, 2020; and Victoria Cabezas and Priscilla Monge: Give Me What You Ask For at Americas Society, New York, 2019.
+In 2016 he was recipient of the Independent Vision Curatorial Award from ICI (Independent Curators International), New York.

 Raqs Media Collective (Monica Narula, Jeebesh Bagchi & Shuddhabrata Sengupta) follows its self-declared imperative of kinetic contemplation to produce a trajectory that is restless in its forms and methods, yet concise with the infra procedures that it invents.
 The collective makes contemporary art, edits books, curates exhibitions, and stages situations.
 It has collaborated with architects, computer programmers, writers, curators, and theatre directors, and has made films.
 It co-founded Sarai the inter-disciplinary and incubatory space at the Centre for the Study of Developing Societies, Delhi?in 2001, where it initiated processes that have left a deep impact on contemporary culture in India.